pytorch/pytorch/docs/source/fx.rst

 ^^^^^^^^^^^^^^^^

-After symbolically tracing an ``nn.Module`` and performing some number of transformations on the resulting GraphModule, we'll want to verify that the proper semantics were preserved after those transforms.
+After symbolically tracing an ``nn.Module`` and performing some number of transformations on the resulting :class:`GraphModule`, we'll want to verify that the proper semantics were preserved after those transforms.
 If they weren't, we may need to do some debugging.
 The key is to work
 backwards: first, check the results of the generated module, then debug